By Kayla Rogan

 Your meetings should be something your team looks forward to!

-Finally — and this cannot be overstated — company-wide meetings show that you care about your people, and that is crucial to a positive culture that boosts both performance and retention.
+Finally—and this cannot be overstated—company-wide meetings show that you care about your people.
+Showing you care is crucial to a positive culture that boosts both performance and retention—imperative to the health of your business.

 First things first, we get out of the office.
 The goal here being to remove distractions from the day to day operations so the team can be focused and present.
+No running off to their desks to answer the phone or respond to a ‘pressing’ email.
 We reserve a room at a restaurant or a co-working space and give our employees a time to come together in a refreshingly new environment.

-In this section we also talk about the impact our work has had and identify our next set of goals for the future quarter(s).
-We also give a transparent financial review to establish our accountability.
+In this section we also talk about the impact our work has had and identify our goals for the upcoming quarter(s).
+We then give a transparent financial review to establish our accountability.

 This is where we welcome any new “Figs” and make them feel included in the company, which is key to promoting a positive company culture.
-We also go over our organizational chart and any new planned hires, which further helps promote transparency.
+We then go over our organizational chart and any new planned hires, helping to promote transparency.

-Prior to the meeting we have asked the team to provide work that they are proud of from the previous quarter that they would like to showcase with the team.
+Prior to the meeting we always ask each team member to provide work they’re proud of from the previous quarter that they would like to showcase to the whole group.
 We encourage everyone to take part, even those who don’t have anything physical to show.
-By allowing each employee a platform to shine a light on their hard work we have found that this is a great way to make your people feel appreciated and inspire others to do great work.
+By allowing each employee a platform to shine a light on their hard work, we’ve found that this is a great way to make your people feel appreciated and inspire others to do great work.

-Before each State Of The Fig, we send out a survey, asking the team to tells us what’s working and what isn’t working; then, as a group, we talk about what we plan on doing to fix problems and move forward.
+Before each State Of The Fig, we send out a survey, asking the team to tell us what’s working and what isn’t; then, as a group, we talk about what we plan on doing to fix problems and move forward.

 This encourages us to talk about processes and methodologies, which helps people get thinking about what they can do to become a more efficient team member and identify gaps in the workflow.